 At the bottom of the I/O tests are three accordion menus with more options.

-Advanced options allows you to create a custom compile/run, and if the student output should come from the line above or an output file.
+Advanced options allows you to create a custom compile/run, and if the student output should come from the output entered above or an output file.

-By default the default file set in the workspace will compile/run and the output will come from this test.
+The default file set in the workspace will compile/run and the output will come from this test, but a custom compile and run can be set instead.

 Feedback Options is where various visibility toggles for the input/output/feedback can be set.